midtown-ai/glossary/glossary/c.md

  ~ A stack of convoluted images (one per kernel filter)

- The output of a convolutional layer is a stack of convoluted images (stack of images convoluted with each [image kernel])
+ The output of a convolutional layer is a stack of convoluted images (stack of images convoluted with each [image filter])

  In a CNN, each layer tries to recognize different patterns (i.e. extract features).